 Flight and ground training from first solo cross-country and ends with the successful completion of the final course Stage III check.
-The FAA knowledge test is also passed.
 The pilot is now eligible for the final FAA Practical Test.

 AVIA 223 3 W Aviation Law and Regulations II